carathath/CSC511-movieapp/README.md

 # Movie App Name

-Author: Insert Name Here
+Author: Luis Carazas

-This is a short project description providing details about what this application does.
+This application allows the user to search for a movie

 ## Time spent
 Describe the time you spent on the project.
- * Tutorials, research: x hours
+ * Tutorials, research: 12 hours
- * Coding required stories: x hours
+ * Coding required stories: 8 hours
- * Optional and extras: x minutes
+ * Optional and extras: 3 minutes

 ## User stories